As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Instructions

-- Toss the chopped potatoes with 2 tablespoons olive oil.
-Sprinkle with salt and pepper.
+- Toss the diced potatoes with olive oil.
+Sprinkle with ¾ teaspoon salt and ¼ teaspoon black pepper.

-- Spread the potatoes onto a baking sheet in an even layer.
+- Spread the potatoes onto the prepared baking sheet in an even layer.
 You may need to use two baking sheets to fit all the potatoes in a single layer.
 Do not crowd the pans.

 - Roast for 15 minutes.
 Shake the pan(s) to flip the potatoes around.
 Bake for another 10 minutes until the edges are brown and crispy.
 Let cool.